Animal Profile

 Ash

 Hello, my name is Ash.
 My animal id is #240461.
-I am a male fawn brindle dog at the Manhattan Animal Care Center.
-The shelter thinks I am about 1 years 3 weeks old.
+I am a desexed male fawn brindle dog at the Manhattan Animal Care Center.
+The shelter thinks I am about 1 years 3 months old.

 Ash is at risk due to behavioral concerns.
-Ash arrived at the Care Center as an owner surrender due to housing concerns.
-Upon intake Ash was noted to be social with staff, allow handling, but also attempted to mount.
-Despite efforts to keep him comfortable at the Care Center, Ash has been showing signs of deterioration and low threshold for arousal.
+During his stays at the care center, Ash been social with staff and has allowed all handling.
+Despite efforts to keep him comfortable, Ash has been showing signs of deterioration and low threshold for arousal.
 Ash has been reported to be banging on his transfer door and digging/scratching around the drain cover in his kennel during active and inactive room times.
-Additionally, Ash be noted to attempt to mount handlers during walks.
 Ash is treat motivated and exuberantly social with familiar staff.
 Medically, Ash is apparently healthy.

 You may know me from such films as...